fabryandrea/data-circle-project-data-warehouse/project_description.md

 ## 4. Minimum Acceptance Criteria
 What are the minimum criteria which the project should meet to be considered "done"?
 - [ ] Users are able to query data from Metabase
-- [ ] Users are able to view a dashboard about book orders
+- [ ] Users are able to view a dashboard about book sales/orders

 ## 5. Optional Challenges
 Add a few extra challenges for the more ambitious students.